rpthms/ansible-playbook-rpi-router/README.md

 it using overlayfs.
 This should help the Pi be much more resistant against SD card / USB drive corruption issues.

+This playbook only works with Raspberry Pi OS.

 Need to set the following variables in vars.yml:

 | Variable | Description |